arthurgermano/nodevue/README.md

 THEN
 Inside the container you have access to your present work directory just run your commands!

+# OBS: Is set with PRIVOXY
+# adding proxy
+RUN export http_proxy=http://localhost:8118

+# Configuring node proxy and repository
+RUN npm config set proxy http://localhost:8118 && npm config set https-proxy http://localhost:8118 RUN npm config set registry http://registry.npmjs.org

+If you're not using privoxy then you have to execute this lines above to your proxy!

 TO BUILD
 docker build --progress plain --build-arg http_proxy=http://localhost:8118 --network host --tag nodevue .